cybertec-postgresql/pg_rewrite/README.md

 5. FOREIGN KEY constraints are also created automatically (according to the source table) and need to be validated using the `ALTER TABLE ...
-VALIDATE CONSTRAINT ...` command, unless the referencing table is partitioned: the NOT VALID option is currently not supported for partitioned tables.
+VALIDATE CONSTRAINT ...` command, unless the referencing table is partitioned and the version of PostgreSQL server is 17 or lower: those versions do not support the NOT VALID option for partitioned tables.

-    Therefore, if the referencing table is partitioned, you need to use the `ALTER TABLE ...
+    Therefore, if the referencing table is partitioned and if the server version is 17 or lower, you need to use the `ALTER TABLE ...
 ADD CONSTRAINT ...
 FOREIGN KEY ...` command after `rewrite_table()` has finished.
 Please run the command as soon as possible to minimize the risk that applications modify the database in a way that violates the constraints.

 6. Drop all foreign keys involving the source table.